sitegeist/Sitegeist.ChitChat/README.md

 # Sitegeist.ChitChat
 ## Deterministic randomized text generator for styleguide props

-!!!
-This package is work in progress ... everything in here might change anytime !!!

 Presentational components for the monocle styleguide tend to have longish @styleguide.props that are hard to maintain, tend to overshadow the actual component and often do not provide enough diversion to actually test different text lengths.